About Me

 Sulfate aerosols from passive volcanic degassing

 Passive (i.e. non-eruptive) volcanic degassing is a significant and uncertain source of natural sulfate.
 We compare ice core volcanic sulfate concentrations to a global chemical transport model and have found that sulfur emissions from passive volcanic degassing are underestimated in global climate models.
+This is likely caused by the exlusion of hydrogen sulfide, a rotten-egg smelling gas that is emitted by hydrothermal vents and non-erupting volcanoes.
 This result has important implications for sulfate radiative forcing and the global sulfur budget.

 See news articles/podcasts about our GRL paper in NPR's Soundsize Podcast (minutes 5:35 to 16:39), Science Alert, New Scientist, Environmental News Network, UW News, and many others.
 According to Altmetric, the attention this paper received is in the top 1% of papers published around the same time and top 3% of papers published in GRL!